fhem/fhem-docker/README.md

 Also, for host.docker.internal, the SSH host key will automatically be added and updated in `/opt/fhem/.ssh/known_hosts` so that FHEM modules and other scripts can automatically connect without any further configuration effort.
 Note that the SSH client keys that FHEM will use to authenticate itself are shown as readings in the DockerImageInfo device in FHEM.
 You may copy & paste those to the destination host into the respective destination user home directory with filename `~/.ssh/authorized_keys`.

-If for some reason the host details are not detected correctly, you may overwrite the IP addresses using environment variables (see `DOCKER_HOST` and `DOCKER_GW` below).
+If for some reason the host details are not detected correctly, you may overwrite the IP addresses using environment variables (see `DOCKER_HOST` and `DOCKER_GW` above).

 ## Adding Git for version control of your Home Automation Docker containers